Select Page

-Along with Puerto Rico Tax Act 20, Puerto Rico adopted an additional incentive, the “Act to Promote the Relocation of Individual Investors,” Puerto Rico Tax Act 22, to stimulate economic development by offering nonresident individuals 100% tax exemptions on all interest, all dividends, and all long-term capital gains.
-A complement to Puerto Rico Acts 20, 27 and 73, Act 22 offers special Puerto Rico tax incentives to business owners, entrepreneurs, and executives.
+Along with Puerto Rico Tax Act 20, Puerto Rico adopted an additional incentive, the “Act to Promote the Relocation of Individual Investors,” Puerto Rico Tax Act 22, to stimulate economic development by offering nonresident individuals 100% tax exemptions on all interest, dividends, and long-term capital gains.
+A complement to Puerto Rico Acts 20, 27, and 73, Act 22 offers special Puerto Rico tax incentives to business owners, entrepreneurs, and executives.

 Individuals who become residents of Puerto Rico are considered eligible for Puerto Rico Taxes under Puerto Rico Tax Act 22 unless the individual was a resident of Puerto Rico at any time from January 16, 1997 to January 16, 2012.